ahnupsingh/react-crud/README.md

 ## Credits

-Seriea Frontend is built and maintained by [Anup Kumar Singh](https://ahnupsingh.github.io) for Seriea for training purposes.
+React crud is built and maintained by [Anup Kumar Singh](https://ahnupsingh.github.io) for training purposes.